-The Amazonian superfruit cupuaçu is one of nature’s most powerful moisturizers.
-But cupuaçu butter is not very well known, while its more popular counterpart, shea butter, is a common ingredient of many moisturizers and creams.
+The Amazonian superfruit cupuaçu (pronounced ku-pu-ah-SU) is one of nature’s most powerful moisturizers.
+It may not be as well known in the U.S. as Açaí, but we believe its moment in the spotlight is coming up fast.
+The fruit is not only uniquely delicious but it also provides amazing health and skin benefits.
+Cupuaçu butter's even more popular counterpart, shea butter, is a common ingredient of many moisturizers and creams.

 The first major difference between these two moisturizing butters is their origins.
 They come from different sides of the Atlantic Ocean: Africa vs. South America.
 In Brazil, the cupuaçu seeds are harvested and processed to extract their oil, which is used to create a thick, soft butter.
 Shea butter comes from Africa, where the butter is made from nuts that grow on the Karite tree.

 But the more important differences between shea and cupuaçu butters are their effects and what they are made up of.